 The Smith History Center serves as the museum’s support facility and annex.
 Its interior is divided into curatorial services, artifact storage, Armadillo Room with teaching kitchen for classes and demonstrations, and the Gillespie Research Library.
 The Armadillo Room and Gillespie Library are open only during scheduled programs or by appointment and are not available to rent.

 Visible through the showroom windows on Main Street, a Sidewalk Exhibit of period vehicles, related objects, and neon lighting is a tribute to the building’s past as an automobile dealership.

 The 1914 commercial building at 200 N. Main Street in downtown Cleburne was originally a grocery store.
 For many years it served as automobile dealerships.
 In 1994, the Layland Museum acquired the ideally located structure for future development.
 Rehabilitation, completed in the summer of 2010, returned the building’s exterior to its early 20th century appearance.

-Beginning in fall 2021, many of our scheduled programs will take place in the Studio.
-This multi-purpose space will be equipped for audio/visual presentations as well as arts and crafts and more.
-Located at 206 N. Main in the Cleburne Railroad, this space will be shared by the two museums.
+Many scheduled programs take place in the Studio.
+This multi-purpose space is equipped for audio/visual presentations as well as arts and crafts and more.
+Located at 206 N. Main in the Cleburne Railroad Museum, this space is shared by the Layland and Cleburne Railroad Museums.

 Traditional and interactive exhibits tell the story of the railroads that were vital to the Cleburne Santa Fe Shops and Cleburne’s history.